p2rkw/xf86-input-mtrack/README.md

     EndSection
 ```

+---
+To apply changes made in xorg.conf (or related files) X server have to be restarted.
+Changes made with `xinput` are applied immedietly but they are not saved between sessions.

 ### Options
 Configuration options may be defined inside the InputClass section to configure
 the driver.
 See examples/ directory for example configuration files.
 Feel free to submit